sharethepath/everything/_posts/2021-10-24-IELTS-writing.md

 To conclude, the overall picture changed significantly by 2007, with the debit cards method dominating the non-cash transactions.

 Describing the Line Graph, 163 words.

+Interesting expressions:
+To really understand REST coming from RPC, you have to completely invert the way you think about things.
+And the many, many articles I've found online fail **to ring this distinction loud and clear**.
+That's why I included it here in my post, I think it's an incredibly crucial piece of information to reach people who were trapped in the same mindset I was in for so long.

+- Absolutely immaculate = flawless
+- Have my imaginary Internet point!